PhatRhino/docker-compose-telegraf-influxdb-grafana/README.md

 ## Volumes

-The app creates the following named volumes (one for each service) so data is not lost when the app is stopped:
+No volume is created.
+Data is  lost when the app is stopped.

-* influxdb-storage
-* chronograf-storage
-* grafana-storage

 ## Users